-Triploid Grass Carp certified by the USFWS are required by Oklahoma, Texas, Louisiana, Florida, Georgia, North Carolina, Virginia, West Virginia, Pennsylvania, New Jersey, New York, Connecticut, Kentucky, Illinois, Indiana, Ohio, western Colorado, Kansas, Arizona, New Mexico, Utah, Nevada, California, Oregon, Washington, Idaho, South Dakota and Wyoming.
-Tennessee and South Carolina only allow Triploid Grass Carp however USWFS certification is not required.
+As of January 1, 2021 diploid grass carp are only allowed for pond stocking in Alabama, Mississippi, Missouri, Iowa, and Nebraska.
+Triploid Grass Carp certified by the USFWS are required by Arkansas, Tennessee, Oklahoma, Texas, Louisiana, Florida, Georgia, North Carolina, Virginia, West Virginia, Pennsylvania, New Jersey, New York, Connecticut, Kentucky, Illinois, Indiana, Ohio, Colorado, Kansas, Arizona, New Mexico, Utah, Nevada, California, Oregon, Washington, Idaho, South Dakota and Wyoming.
+South Carolina only allows Triploid Grass Carp however USWFS certification is not required.

 Please check your local laws regarding the purchase of Grass Carp for vegetation control in your pond.
 Many states require evaluations or permits before grass carp can be purchased.
 It is a federal offense to transport grass carp across state lines in violation of state law, so please be informed of your local laws.